hnucamendi/codingCheatSheet/JavaScript/README.md

 # Control Flow

 The order in which individual statements, instructions, or function calls are executed.
-When we define control flow in our code the Lexical Scope can change as the program executes.
+When we define control flow in our code the Lexical Scope can change as the program runs.

 ## Procedural Execution